github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/index.md

 ---
-title: Managing people's access to your organization with roles
+title: Managing people’s access to your organization with roles
 intro: 'A person''s role in your organization defines their level of access to your organization, its settings, and your data.
 You can make people owners, members, or billing managers for your organization, or you can give them team maintainer permissions.'
 redirect_from:
   - /articles/managing-people-s-access-to-your-organization-with-roles